 As the biggest city in the world, it is hard to believe that every Tokyo guide tells travelers to visit the exact same sights.

 While the famous sights are certainly cool (and famous for a reason), there are endless hidden gems scattered across the city that would enthrall any traveler in Tokyo.
 Read on to learn all about Tokyo's hidden gems and how to see them with one of our local travel experts; once you do, feel free to message us directly with any questions!

-Here are some of our favorite hidden gems in Tokyo:
+Here are some of our favorite hidden gems in Tokyo.

 The funky headquarters of Fuji TV is the perfect representation of Japan, mixing technology, function, and design.
 To get a front row seat for this architectural wonder, ride the Yurikamome monorail from the Shimbashi station.
 The train passes right by the building.
 When the building was designed, the goal was to convey the idea of openness, which is an important concept at Fuji Television.